sincanmaulanaa/violance-detection-YOLOv8/README.md

 ## Contact

-For questions or support, please open an issue on the repository or contact [sincanmaulanaa.com]. # Replace with your contact info
+For questions or support, please open an issue on the repository or contact [sincanmaulanaa.com].